trychlos/TheToolsProject/README.md

 Configuration files have become JSON-based, and this v3 has been published in 2023-2024.

 At this time, the Perl version has lost the logical machine notion, and only looks at nodes which are mainly execution machines.
 Due to the general use of virtualizers, logicals machines and their important drawkbacks are no more used (and this is fine!).

+## Have the best of the two worlds

+This v4 version merges these two worlds, and let us at last accepts both sh-based and perl-based commands and verbs.

+Under the cover, the Perl version is used almost everywhere, but the Shell version let us keep the logical machine paradigm.

+---
+P. Wieser
+- Last updated on 2025, Apr.
+4th